Skip to main content

 Authorization Type - Select the authorization type - 'OAuth' in case of Asite Integration with DocuSign, or 'API Key' in case of Asite Integration with Adobe Sign.

-• Base URL - Enter Base URL applicable for the relevant third party service - like Docusign.
+• Base URL - Enter the applicable base URL for the relevant third-party service - such as DocuSign.

-• Token URL - Enter Token URL applicable for relevant third party service.
+• Token URL - Enter the Token URL applicable for relevant third-party services.

-• Client ID - Enter Client ID provided by / generated from the relevant third party service.
-For e.g. to get the client id for your DocuSign account, login to your developer account on https://developers.docusign.com/, go to the below screen for 'Apps and Integration Keys' and find the 'Integration Key' for the concerned app as per below screenshot.
-If required, click on 'Add App and Integration Key' to create a new one.
-Copy the 'Integration Key' that shows on your screen and paste it as 'Client ID' in your system task configuration.
+• Client ID - Enter the Client ID provided by / generated from the relevant third-party service.
+E.g. to get the client ID for your DocuSign account, log in to your developer account at https://developers.docusign.com/, go to the below screen for 'Apps and Integration Keys' and find the 'Integration Key' for the concerned app as per the screenshot below.
+If required, click 'Add App and Integration Key' to create a new one.
+Copy the 'Integration Key' on your screen and paste it as 'Client ID' in your system task configuration.

-• Secret - Enter the Secret Key provided by the third party service to connect their data with Asite for integration.
-For e.g. to get the secret key for your DocuSign account, login to your developer account on https://developers.docusign.com/, go to the below screen for 'Apps and Integration Keys'.
-Go to the 'Actions' menu for the concerned app and select 'Edit' option.
-On the next screen, go to 'Authentication' section and click on 'Add Secret Key' to add a new secret key for the selected app as per below screenshot.
+• Secret - Enter the Secret Key provided by the third-party service to connect their data with Asite for integration.
+For example, to get the secret key for your DocuSign account, log in to your developer account at https://developers.docusign.com/, and go to the screen for 'Apps and Integration Keys'.
+Go to the 'Actions' menu for the concerned app and select the 'Edit' option.
+On the next screen, go to the 'Authentication' section and click 'Add Secret Key' to add a new secret key for the selected app per the screenshot below.
 Copy the secret key generated and paste it as 'Secret' in your system task configuration.

-• Scope - Enter scope of Authorization Integration as applicable.
-For e.g. 'signature' for DocuSign Integration.
+• Scope - Enter the scope of Authorization Integration as applicable.
+For example, 'signature' for DocuSign Integration.

-• Base URL - Enter Base URL applicable for the relevant third party service - like Adobe Sign.
+• Base URL - Enter a Base URL applicable to the relevant third-party service - like Adobe Sign.

-• API Key Name - Enter API key name of authorization integration as 'Authorization'.
+• API Key Name - Enter the API key name of authorization integration as 'Authorization'.

-• API Key - Enter API key value. provided by / generated from the relevant third party service.
-For e.g. to get the API key for your Adobe Sign account, login to your developer account on https://www.adobe.com/in/sign/developer-form.html, go to the 'API' menu:
+• API Key - Enter the API key value. provided by / generated from the relevant third-party service.
+E.g. to get the API key for your Adobe Sign account, log in to your developer account at https://www.adobe.com/in/sign/developer-form.html, go to the 'API' menu:

-Next, click on the 'Integration Key' link (as seen in above screenshot).
+Next, click the 'Integration Key' link (as seen in the above screenshot).

-After that, Integration key tab will be displayed on the screen where integration key name is to be specified.
-Enter integration name as needed.
+After that, the Integration key tab will appear on the screen where the integration key name must be specified.
+You can enter a name for the integration.

 Then select scopes for permissions as required and click 'Save'.

-Click on the 'Integration Key' hyperlink to view the key details:
+Click the 'Integration Key' hyperlink to view the key details:

 Note: The key in the screenshot is greyed out, as such integration keys are specific to the users who create it, and not meant to be shared with anyone else.
-You can create your own key and find them yourself by following the above steps.
+You can create your integration key and find it yourself by following the above steps.

-4. Once done, click on 'Create' button to complete creating a system task.
+4. Once done, click the 'Create' button to create a system task.

 You can create independent system tasks which can be executed using workflow triggers without adding them to a complex workflow.

-All system tasks are performed by system automatically based on the condition defined in related workflow trigger.
-It appears in related form audit history & task assignment emails as performed by 'Workflow Agent'.
+All system tasks are executed automatically according to the conditions outlined in the relevant workflow trigger.
+The related form audit history and task assignment details indicate that they were performed by the 'Workflow Agent'.

 Did this answer your question?